How to write a tourism award submission that actually wins (even if you’re time poor)

 Highlight what makes you different.

-Use numbers to prove your impact: visitor growth, customer satisfaction, sustainability achievements, community engagement.
+Use numbers to prove your impact: visitor growth, customer satisfaction, sustainability achievements, community engagement, and so on.

 Tip: Don’t bury your best achievements — lead with them.